nymea/nymea-docs/src/pages/documentation/users/usage/configuration.md

 ### About nymea:core

-The last section in the system setttings shows version numbers, license information and other useful details that might be of interest when reporting issues.
+The last section in the system settings shows version numbers, license information and other useful details that might be of interest when reporting issues.

 ![](/img/configuration/system-settings-about.png)